Sleep begins before we are born.

 Communities are well educated on the importance of eating a balanced and nutritious diet.
 Unfortunately, not so well educated on the importance of sleep.

-The good news is that finally, the medical community have recently become more vocal about the benefits of a full nights sleep (there has also been quite a bit of research into dreams and what they mean, here are some interesting facts about dreams, if you are interested!).
+The good news is that finally, the medical community have recently become more vocal about the benefits of a full nights sleep (Side note: there has also been quite a bit of research into dreams and what they mean, here are some interesting facts about dreams, if you are interested!).

 Dr William Derment is the founder of the Stanford University Sleep Research Research Centre, and author of ‘The Promise of Sleep’.

 Due to the extensive research that Dr Derment has conducted on the topic of sleep, and as a result of him sharing his findings with the wider medical community, it is now suggested that sleep is the single most important factor in predicting how long people will live.

 Sleep is more influential than diet, exercise, or heredity.

 Experts believe that all levels of sleep (such as REM sleep) are necessary to help our brains organise information that was absorbed in the day.

 It is particularly important for children.
-Sleep is important for growing brains, development and body function.
+Sleep is vital for growing brains, development and body function.

 So how much sleep does your child need?

 Many parents are surprised to learn that children need anywhere between 12 and 18 hours of sleep per day.
 The amount depends on the age of your child.

 Here are some guidelines, based on different age groups:

 » 0 – 3 months of age: about 16 – 18 hours per day